WhitmanSWDesignSpring2017/project-5-9-stelliferous/manual.md

 When clicking on a note, look to the left pane to find out the details behind it.
 The "Properties" dialoge includes information on a selected note's instrument, width, x-position, y-position, and how many groups you've selected.

+**Background Color**
+Use the color picker in the left pane to change the background color!

 Other Features
 --------------